BladeRunnerJS/brjs-site/_posts/2013-09-16-introducing-bladerunnerjs.md

 We’re open-sourcing BRJS because, although there are a number of great developer toolkits and frameworks available (like [Yeoman](http://yeoman.io) and [Mimosa](http://mimosa.io/)), BRJS is unique in its approach and its support for [programming in the large](http://en.wikipedia.org/wiki/Programming_in_the_large_and_programming_in_the_small).

 As the number of developers creating large-scale front-end web apps increases, we hope that BRJS will turn out to be useful to others.
-We’re also keen to validate our hunch that it will be equally valuable for building complex applications in other domains.
+We’re also keen to validate our hunch that it will be equally valuable for building complex applications in domains other than financial web trading applications.

 ## What do you get with BRJS?